 A 2003 graduate of Truman State University, Nelson was a four-time All-MIAA performer for the Bulldogs.
-He competed in the NCAA Division II cross country national championships as a junior and senior, and led his team to two top-10 finishes at the national meet.
+He competed in the NCAA Division II cross country national championships as a junior and senior, and helped his team to a fourth-place finish in 2001 and a 14th-place finish in 2002 at the national meet.
 Nelson graduated cum laude from TSU with a degree in exercise science.
-He earned his master[apos]s degree in physical education from Emporia State in 2005.
+He earned his master's degree in physical education from Emporia State in 2005.

-Nelson has his USA Track & Field Level I and II (endurance) Certification and earned his endurance specialist certification in July 2011.
+Nelson has his USA Track & Field Level I and II (endurance) Certification and earned his USTFCCCA Endurance Specialist certification in July 2011.

 CoSIDA Academic All-Americans